opencomputeproject/onie/docs/RoutingTutorial.md

 ## Tutorial Overview

-1. Verify your host statifies the tutorial requirements
+1. Verify your host satisfies the tutorial requirements
 2. Download the tutorial tarball and install in your environment
 3. Run the kvm-router-demo.sh script to spawn the virtual topology
 4. Configure quagga on the corresponding routers so that they peer
 5. Verify that the virtual hosts can ping each other through the routers
-6. Consider suggsted advanced steps in the same virtual environment
+6. Consider suggested advanced steps in the same virtual environment

 #Host Requirements
 -------------------------------------------------